DJRHails/execblock/README.md

 # ExecBlock - Markdown Code Block Runner

-The ExecBlock is a command-line utility that allows you to extract and execute code blocks from Markdown files.
+ExecBlock is a command-line utility that allows you to extract and execute code blocks from Markdown files.

 > For hopefully obvious reasons, do not run arbitrary markdown files through this